ZiedYousfi/myconfig/README.md

 # Setup Config — Development Environment

-This repository provides a single-script, idempotent setup for a development environment on macOS and Ubuntu.
+This repository provides a single-script, idempotent setup for a development environment on macOS, Ubuntu, and Arch Linux.
 Each platform has a dedicated installer and its own configuration subtree so you can run the installer for the platform you need.
 The goal is to get from a clean or newly installed OS to a fully functional developer environment with one command.

 **Key Feature:** Dotfiles are copied to `~/.dotfiles` and managed using [GNU Stow](https://www.gnu.org/software/stow/).
 After installation, you can safely delete this repository — your dotfiles live in your home directory.